FAQs - Intercultural Understanding Partnership Grant Program

-The Intercultural Understanding Partnership (ICUP) is a national initiative created by Together For Humanity and funded by the Australian Government Department of Education.
+The Intercultural Understanding Partnership Grant program is a national initiative created by Together For Humanity and funded by the Australian Government Department of Education.
 Each year, schools are invited to apply for the program.
 Successful schools receive consultation time with intercultural experts and financial support to improve the learning and wellbeing of students by addressing an intercultural challenge in their school community.

 If you are an Australian school that has identified an intercultural challenge in your school community and would like assistance to address it, you are eligible to apply.

-Government, Independent, Catholic, faith-based, regional, metropolitan, early learning, pre-schools/kindergartens, Primary, Secondary, K-12 and Central schools are all eligible to apply.
+Government, Independent, Catholic, faith-based, regional, metropolitan, early learning, pre-schools/ kindergartens, Primary, Secondary, K-12 and Central schools are all eligible to apply.

 Applications are now open.